Inflammatory Bowel Disease In Your Ferret – IBD

 Many cases that veterinarians once thought were due to Epizootic Catarrhal Enteritis (ECE), Helicobacter infections or Aleutian Disease of Mink are now believed to be ferret IBD.

-What Signs Might I See In My Ferret If It Has Inflammatory Bowel Disease (IBD)?
+What Signs Might I See If My Ferret Has Inflammatory Bowel Disease (IBD)?

 Although veterinarians can never be sure of the cause(s) of IBD in your ferret, all cases involve some degree of chronic inflammation of its digestive tract.
 Any portion of the tract – from the esophagus to the colon – can be inflamed more than others.
 Depending on the digestive tract portion most involved and its severity, stool consistency and color changes, and diarrhea and vomiting are the most common signs.
 This inflammation often decreases the ferret’s desire to eat.
 So weight loss is a very common sign.
 Intestinal inflammation also lowers your ferret’s ability to absorb critical nutrients, so lack-luster hair coats, decreased energy (lethargy) and increased shedding are common.
 When severe, blood and mucus may also be seen in your ferret’s stools.
 That blood loss through intestinal ulcerations can eventually lead to anemia.